annexare/Countries/README.md

 getCountryData('UA') // ICountryData
 ```

-Built files are in the `dist` directory of this repository.
-The `packages/countries` directory contains source data.
+Built files are in the `dist` directory of this repository, and `packages/countries` directory contains source data.

-**Note**: JS builds:
+**Note**: JS build contains ES modules, CommonJS and IIFE (for now)

 - CJS `index.min.js`.
 - ESM `index.min.mjs`.